 9 (1) Any person or organisation found extracting or transporting aggregates without a valid permit issued by council over and above the license issued by the Environmental Management Agency shall be guilty of an offence.

-(2) Any person or organisation found extracting or transporting aggregates without a valid issued by council shall be ordered to pay a spot fine as prescribed by Council from time to time.
+(2) Any person or organisation found extracting or transporting aggregates without a valid permit issued by council shall be ordered to pay a spot fine as prescribed by Council from time to time.

 (3) Where any person or organisation so ordered to pay the prescribed spot fine in terms of subsection (2) refuses or fails to comply, council shall immediately impound the vehicle and equipment used in the extraction or transportation of the gravel, stones, river sand or pit sand.